Organisations within the military justice system that can provide assistance to ADF members:

 - command and control of specified Service police investigations and for the provision advice on investigative priorities and assignment of investigative resources; and

 - the implementation of relevant aspects of the Government response to the recent Senate report and relevant aspects of the Government or ADF responses to nine other inquiries or reviews relating to the military justice system between 1997 and 2005.

 The future role of the PM ADF is informed by the agreed outcomes of the audit of the ADF's investigative capability.
 The audit was completed in July 2006 and released in December 2006, along with the Defence response to the Recommendations of the Audit.

-The Directorate of Defence Counsel Services (DDCS) coordinates and manages the provision of legal representation for people facing trial under the Defence Force Discipline Act 1982 (DFDA) by the Australian Military Court.
+The Directorate of Defence Counsel Services (DDCS) coordinates and manages the provision of legal representation for people facing trial under the Defence Force Discipline Act 1982 (DFDA) by the Courts Martial and Defence Force Magistrate proceedings.
 DDCS takes steps to secure witnesses on behalf of the accused and maintains a list of legal officers who are willing to assist Australian Defence Force personnel who are in custody in respect of a service offence in accordance with s.101F of the DFDA.